-The following work plan is a generalized plan that would apply to all of the mitigation sites and is lacking site-specific specificity such as design heights, widths, lengths have not be explicitly described.
+The following work plan is a generalized plan that would apply to all of the mitigation sites and is lacking site-specific specificity such as design heights, widths, lengths.
 A more detailed work plan would be developed during the Tier 2 analyses and a very detailed work plan would be finalized during PED.